 Meniscus tears are a very common cause of knee pain.
-But not everyone with a meniscus tear will have severe pain.
-Some of you may have no pain at all if you give your knee a few weeks to rest.
+That pain might be mild or it might be severe.
+In some patients who develop a meniscus tear and also have arthritis, the pain can be due to both issues.
+Not everyone with a meniscus tear will have severe pain.
+In fact, many of you may have no pain at all if you give your knee a few weeks to rest.
 If your pain persists despite a few weeks of rest or PT then we may consider repairing your tear.
 Many more tears are repairable than we previously thought.

 Why do meniscus tears hurt?